 This leak was a revelation for many members who were unaware of the existence of paid clergy in our Church.
 Others have taken this opportunity to criticize those who haven’t known.
 This blog examines the likelihood an active, studious, member of the Church would come across this information through official channels.

 I searched lds.org for the combinations to the words paid, ministry, minister, clergy, stipend, and living allowance.
 I found 58 instances declaring that the Church does not have a paid clergy.
 The results, in full, are available here.
 Of these, only 6 mention the existence of a living allowance.
 Ten mention the absence of paid clergy only in the context of local clergy.
-The large majority, 72% (42), make no distinction to where the “no paid clergy” statement applies.
-Furthermore, 38% (16) of these statements are worded in a way that reasonably could include the general authorities among the unpaid.
+The large majority, 72% (42), does not clarify where the “no paid clergy” statement applies.
+Furthermore, 28% (16) of these statements are worded in a way that includes the general authorities among the unpaid.

 The six mentions of living allowances include the following.
 President Gordon B. Hinckley’s October 1985 general conference talk, which has been the primary source for recent defenses.
 Note that Hinckley’s statement is only “parenthetically” given.
 Church spokesperson, Michael Otterson, noted at a 2015 Fair Conference that “their stipend may be less than a tithe on what they previously earned.”
 Additionally, the D&C Seminary Teacher’s Manual includes it in the supplemental materials of two lessons.
 In lessons there is always more regular material than time affords – let alone any time for supplemental materials.
 The other two instances were only in the context of mission presidents.
 One in a 1979 BYU devotional, and the other in a 2011 Newsroom announcement.
 One notable absence is the Newsroom page for the Quorum of the Twelve which discusses their full-time service and the leaving of their careers, but no mention of any living allowances.